brandon-rhodes/python-patterns/python/module-globals/index.rst

 It is more elegant to use a tuple.

-Beyond these official dunder constants, some modules — despite unattractive how many people find dunder names — indulge in the creation of even more.
+Beyond these official dunder constants, some modules add even more.
 Assignments to names like ``__author__`` and ``__version__`` are scattered across the Standard Library and beyond.
-While they don’t appear consistently enough for tooling can assume their presence, occasional readers probably find them informative, and they’re easier to get to than official package metadata.
+Tools tend to ignore these non-standard names, but a human reader might occasionally find them informative.

 Beware that there does not seem to be agreement, even within the Standard Library,